El-oan/personal_website/README.md

-# Website
+# Personal Website

-WORK IN PROGRESS 😽
+**Status:** Work in Progress 😽

-This is the repository for my personal website.
-It is publicily available.
-Made with help from Claude models, ChatGPT models, Gemini models.
-The favicon was made with Illustrator.
+This repository contains the source code for my personal website. **Website:** [www.eloantourtelier.com](https://www.eloantourtelier.com)

-The website is accessible at: www.eloantourtelier.com
+## Tools & Credits

+- Built and iterated with the help of Claude and ChatGPT models.
+- Visual assets (favicon, logo) designed with Adobe Illustrator.
+- Hosted on GitHub Pages.